Chippewa County COVID-19 vaccine tracker: 43% of people fully vaccinated

 How many people in Minnesota have been vaccinated so far?

-- 64% of people in Minnesota have received at least one dose of the vaccine, for a total of 3,534,591 people.
+- 64% of people in Minnesota have received at least one dose of the vaccine, for a total of 3,558,011 people

 We pull data on local vaccine distribution on a weekly basis.
 Check back for our next weekly update mid-week for the latest numbers.